Marquette vs. Southern College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 151.9

 Marquette has put together a 2-2-0 record against the spread this season, while Southern is 1-5-0.
-In terms of going over the point total, games involving the Golden Eagles are 2-2-0 and the Jaguars are 3-3-0.
+The Golden Eagles have hit the over in two games, while Jaguars games have gone over three times.

 Sportsbook Promo Codes